Erins-Ransom/advent_of_code/README.md

 # advent_of_code

+These are my solutions to the advent of code challenge described bellow.

 from https://adventofcode.com/2021/about:

 Hi!
 I'm Eric Wastl.
 I make Advent of Code.
 I hope you like it!
 I also made Vanilla JS, PHP Sadness, and lots of other things.
 You can find me on Twitter and GitHub.